ashwin-kn/COVID-Portfolio-Project/README.md

 1. **SELECT statement**:
    - It selects specific columns from two tables, `CovidDeaths` and `CovidVaccinations`.
-   - Additionally, it calculates the rolling sum of new vaccinations using the `SUM()` function with the `OVER` clause.
+   - Additionally, it calculates the *rolling sum* (the summation of a sequence of numbers which is updated each time a new number is added to the sequence, by adding the value of the new number to the previous running total) of new vaccinations using the `SUM()` function with the `OVER` clause.
 This rolling sum is partitioned by location and ordered by location and date.
 The result is aliased as `RollingPeopleVaccinated`.

 2. **FROM clause**:
    - It specifies the tables from which data will be retrieved: `PortfolioProject..CovidDeaths` and `PortfolioProject..CovidVaccinations`.